JaapRood/vry/README.md

 console.log(User.collectionOf(mixed)) // false
 ```

-### var transformedMap = type.parse(attributes)
+### var transformedMap = state.parse(attributes)

 A place to implement custom parsing behaviour.
-This method gets called by `type.factory` unless it got called with a `parse` option, in which case `type.parse` will be ignored.
+This method gets called by `state.factory` unless it got called with a `parse` option, in which case `state.parse` will be ignored.

 Must return a `Immutable.Iterable`.
 Any `Immutable.Seq`s returned are converted into `Immutable.Map` and `Immutable.List`.
 By default this method is a no-op, simply returning the attributes passed in.